 - Add approx. 60g or 2/3rds of a 100g bar of dark chocolate.
 Stir thoroughly to ensure it’s completely melted.

-- Season with salt and pepper, and serve with soured cream, fresh coriander and lime.
+- Season with salt and pepper, and serve fresh coriander, brown rice, soured cream and lime.